 Ovulation Predictor Kits (OPK's)

 This name sounds so magical, doesn’t it?
 A crystal ball would be super helpful right about now!
 OPK’s are an incredibly helpful tool that can help you better estimate when ovulation will occur.
 And unlike some of the other ovulation tracking methods, OPK’s give you a chance of having some advanced notice that ovulation is coming.
 And they do so via clear test results!
-I have personally used the OPK method, and my goodness… It has done wonders for helping me better understand my body, fertile window, and potential ovulation timing.
+The OPK method can do wonders for helping you better understand your body, fertile window, and potential ovulation timing.

 OPK’s are a urine test that are designed to detect a short-lived surge of Luteinizing Hormone (LH).
 Detecting the LH surge is helpful because the surge is thought to occur about 1-2 days prior to ovulation each month.
 According to experts, this surge of LH occurs once a developing follicle reaches a certain level of maturity.
 The LH surge then sends a signal to that follicle that it is time to release the egg.

 So, if you are able to detect your LH surge via an OPK, it is thought that you can assume you will ovulate in the next 1-2 days.
 This is great news as you can make sure to have intercourse during this time in order to increase your chances of getting pregnant!